WenjiangDeng/MAX/README.md

 - The GTF annotation file of the specific genes of interest.
 The hg38 GTF file can be retrieved from [UCSC Table Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz).
 - The RNA-seq data from a group of samples.
 #### Software requirements for XAEM:
-- R version 3.3.0 or later with installed packages: foreach and doParallel
+- R version 3.3.0 or later with installed packages: GenomicFeatures, BSgenome.Hsapiens.UCSC.hg38, Biostrings, foreach and doParallel
 - C++11 compliant compiler (g++ >= 4.7)
 ## 2. Download and installation
 #### If you use the binary verion of XAEM (recommended):